jonkeda/Wireframes/architecture/Wireframe/docs/22_Parser_Specification.md

 ## 1. Overview

-This document specifies the UIMMD parser, including the lexer, grammar, AST structure, and error handling.
+This document specifies the Wireframe parser, including the lexer, grammar, AST structure, and error handling.

 ---